-Many people in Elstead are unhappy at the number of drivers who do not stay within the speed limit.
+Many people in Elstead were unhappy at the number of drivers who do not stay within the speed limit.
 This makes it more difficult for pedestrians to cross the road safely, especially children and elderly people catching buses, and for local drivers pulling out onto the main road.
 It is also scary for riders of bikes and horses using the roads.

 There does not seem to be much reason to drive over the limit.
 Elstead is about 1 mile across and driving five miles an hour faster saves no more than 20-30 seconds.
 Can anybody give me any good reason for driving above the limit?

-We have a strong team of volunteers and have now started operations.
 In the first check 5 vehicles, including a waste lorry, were captured travelling at 36-39 mph in the Milford Road and one driver received a speeding ticket from PC Pete Harris for driving at 38 mph past the shops.
 Warning signs were in place and the volunteers were wearing obvious yellow jackets.

-Previous Police radar checks have found that most offenders are local drivers, who know the roads well and can be relied on to take some care of their neighbours' interests.
+Previous Police radar checks have found that many offenders are local drivers, who know the roads well and can be relied on to take some care of their neighbours' interests.
 However this scheme is not aimed at our own people unless they are being totally reckless.
 Drivers who carelessly stray a mile or two over the limit are not likely to be caught.

 We are looking for information from drivers and local residents in support of the Speed Watch scheme that we are setting up in Elstead.
 Please tell us what you think.
 Click here